Business Reorganizations White Paper

 Non-Small Business Chapter 11 (General Chapter 11).
 If you’re not a “small business,” you reorganize under the general Chapter 11 provisions.

 Chapter 11 Liquidation.
 Business assets are sold and distributed to creditors, with you controlling the sale (subject to Court approval and oversight).

 Small Business Reorganization Act.
 Unlike most of the provisions of Chapter 11, which were designed to help big business, the SBRA was enacted specifically to provide Main Street business debtors, both individuals and corporations, with a more streamlined path for restructuring their debt.

 Initially, the SBRA let an individual or business with less than $2,725,625 in debt take advantage of its provisions.
-In response to the economic distress caused by the COVID-19 coronavirus pandemic, Congress passed the CARES Act on March 27, 2020, which increased this limit to $7,500,000 for the next year.
+In response to the economic distress caused by the COVID-19 coronavirus pandemic, Congress passed the CARES Act and then the Covid-19 Bankruptcy Relief Extension Act of 2021, which increased this limit to $7,500,000 until March 27, 2022.